d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 That sentence states the central position.

 Three points matter.
 First, the familiar structures are recovered rather than simply assumed from the start.
 Second, the physical interpretation assigned to those structures is not the orthodox one.
-Third, the framework's remaining openness lies mainly in further sectors, especially those tied to matter structure and displacement sourcing, rather than in the recovered kinematic and weak-field results themselves.
+Third, the framework's remaining openness lies mainly in further sectors, especially those tied to matter structure and intra-nuclear displacement sourcing, rather than in the recovered kinematic and weak-field results themselves.

 Those three points organize the discussion that follows.